kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 #### Q: Is there a web wallet?

-  A: Yep there is one.
-You can find it at [turtlewallet.lol](https://turtlewallet.lol/)
+  A: Yes, we have a few.
+You can learn more about them in [this guide](../guides/wallets/Using-a-Web-Wallet).

 #### Q: Are there any light wallets / mobile wallets?